Les Ripes railway station

 Les Ripes railway station (Halte Les Ripes) is a railway station in the municipality of Étagnières, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).

+The station opened on 31st May 1999.
+As built, it had a station building and a single track and platform.
+In 2015, the station was rebuilt, with the construction of a dynamic passing loop and a second platform, and the relocation of the station building to the north.
+A nearby level crossing was replaced by a railway bridge.

 Services

 As of the December 2023 timetable change the following services stop at Les Ripes: